Mad Teddy's website - animated surfaces

 When I bought my first computer (a Commodore 64 ), I was fascinated by the idea of doing some graphics programming.
 I'd always liked 3D computer images of mathematical surfaces, and so it was with great relish that I made the first moves toward generating some of my own.

 Unfortunately, as you'll know if you've ever been a C-64 owner, programming graphics on that machine involved quite a bit of "mucking about".
-You had to learn lots of PEEK's and POKE's, and you were limited as what you could do with colour - unless you were a whiz programmer.
+You had to learn lots of PEEK's and POKE's, and you were limited as to what you could do with colour - unless you were a whiz programmer.
 Also, C-64 BASIC was S-L-O-W !

 However, I persisted; and I produced some quite nice stuff, if I may say so.
 Of course, the C-64's 320×200 resolution wasn't great, but it was adequate for a first-timer; never having had anything flashier, I was quite happy with what I was doing.
 I always thought, however, that... someday...